Huge FIRE Movement: Financial Independence = Retire Early?

 When you have plenty of passive income assets dumping money into your accounts and does not require you to trade your time for money, you are walking down the path of financial independence.
 There are many great passive income investments that do exactly that:

-There are no guarantees that you will do the same, but it also helps to understand index investing and to avoid the many ways of losing money in the stock market before starting out.
+It also helps to understand index investing and to avoid the many ways of losing money in the stock market before starting out.

 Free Personal Finance Tools